5 Top Tips for Vegan Travel

-Eating vegan doesn’t need to get in the way of your adventures!
+Eating plant-based doesn’t need to get in the way of your adventures!
 Check out our vegan travel advice to plan your next trip.

-Although plant-based food has surged in popularity in recent years, some places aren’t as vegan-friendly as one could hope.
-But with enough research and preparation, you shouldn’t have to miss out on local dishes and traditional treats while you’re on holiday.
+Finding plant-based food while travelling may require some planning, but with enough research and preparation, you shouldn’t have to miss out on local dishes and traditional treats while you’re on holiday.

-Follow our tips for fuss-free travel, whether you’re planning a vegan staycation or going abroad.
+Follow our tips for eating vegan while travelling, whether you’re planning a vegan staycation or going abroad.

 1. Do your research